 Sensemaking is actively trying to figure out how the world works (science) or how to design solutions to problems (engineering).
 Students do science and engineering through the science and engineering practices.
-Engaging in these practices necessitates students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
+Engaging in these practices necessitates that students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
 Whether this community of learners is made up of classmates or family members, students and adults build and refine science and engineering knowledge together.

 In today's Daily Do, Why does the cracker taste sweet?, students engage in science and engineering practices and use patterns as a thinking tool to make sense of the phenomenon of digestion.
-Students have an opportunity to apply physical science ideas about chemical reactions and physical changes to develop life science ideas about digestion (the beginning of the science idea the body is a system of multiple interacting systems).
+Students have an opportunity to apply physical science ideas about chemical reactions and physical changes to develop life science ideas about digestion (the beginning of the science idea that the body is a system of multiple interacting systems).
 This task has been modified from its design to be used by middle school students, families, and teachers in distance learning.
 While students could complete this task independently, we encourage students to work virtually with peers or in the home with family members.

 Before you begin the task, you may want to access the accompanying Why does the cracker taste sweet?
-Google slide presentation.
+Google Slide presentation.

 Begin by showing students slide 2.
 Say to students, "Imagine your family had a cookout for dinner.
 You decided to eat a hot dog in a bun and corn on the cob.
 Your dinner contains many different types of food molecules that your body uses in many different ways in a process called digestion.
 Both the bun and the corn contain a food molecule called carbohydrate.
 Our lesson today is going to focus on when we begin to digest carbohydrates."

-Ask students to make a prediction and record it on their Student Handouts responding to the following question:
+Ask students to make a prediction and record it on their Student Handouts, responding to the following question:

-Note: If students are unsure what is meant by digestion, share that when you say digestion you mean the process of breaking down food into substances that can be used by the body.
+Note: If students are unsure what is meant by digestion, share that when you say digestion, you mean the process of breaking down food into substances that can be used by the body.

-Safety note: Crackers could be a choking hazard and students should be supervised while performing the experiment.
+Safety note: Crackers could be a choking hazard, and students should be supervised while performing the experiment.

-Transition students to thinking about what is happening to the cracker as they chew in terms of physical changes and chemical reactions.
-Show slide 4 and lead a discussion with students to identify their prior knowledge of these science ideas.
+Transition students to thinking about what is happening to the cracker as they chew, in terms of physical changes and chemical reactions.
+Show slide 4, and lead a discussion with students to identify their prior knowledge of these science ideas.
 Use the following prompts with students:

-Show slide 5 and allow students a few minutes to complete question 4 on their Student Handout.
+Show slide 5, and allow students a few minutes to complete question 4 on their Student Handout.

 Summarize the discussion by saying, "So amylase helps break the larger complex carbohydrates into smaller pieces of glucose in the mouth.
 This must explain why we see the changes in the data and notice a sweet taste in our mouth."

-Students should identify that:
+Students should identify the following:

 NSTA has created a Why does the cracker taste sweet? collection of resources to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY located near the top of the page (at right in the blue box).
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.